24.1: DNA Replication

 Table \(\PageIndex{1}\): Enzymes involved in DNA Replication in the prokaryote, E. coli

 In E. coli, DNA replication is initiated at the single origin of replication, oriC.
-Binding of the initiator protein, DnaA, locally unfolds the DNA to form two template ssDNA, which bind DnaB helicase.
+Binding of the initiator protein, DnaA, locally unfolds the DNA to form two template single-stranded DNA (ssDNA) molecules, which then bind to DnaB helicase.
 A DnaB hexamer adds to each strand in a process promoted by DnaC, a helicase loader.
 The single-stranded DNA binding protein B (SSPB)binds to and protects the rest of the ssDNA, preventing further binding by DnaB.
 The primase, DnaG, is recruited to the site by the DnaB hexamer and synthesizes the RNA primers.
-DnaB also recruits DNA polymer III holoenzyme (PolIII HE) which binds through a β clamp.
+DnaB also recruits DNA polymerase III holoenzyme (PolIII HE), which binds through a β clamp.
 All of the bound proteins collectively form the replisome.
-An overview of E. Coli replisome is shown in Figure \(\PageIndex{6}\).
+An overview of the E. Coli replisome is shown in Figure \(\PageIndex{6}\).

 Figure \(\PageIndex{6}\): The bacterial replisome.
 Ilic, S.; Cohen, S.; Singh, M.; Tam, B.; Dayan, A.; Akabayov, B. DnaG Primase—A Target for the Development of Novel Antibacterial Agents.
 Antibiotics 2018, 7, 72. https://doi.org/10.3390/antibiotics7030072 Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses/by/4.0/)

-Once assembled, replisomes move in opposite directions from the single oriC in the E. Coli chromosome.
-They meet at the opposite ends at a termination site (ter) to which Tus proteins are bound that create ‘replication fork traps'.
-After completion of DNA replication, the newly synthesized genomes are separated and segregated to daughter cells.
+Once assembled, replisomes move in opposite directions from the single origin of replication (oriC) in the E. coli chromosome.
+They meet at the opposite ends at a termination site (ter), to which Tus proteins are bound, creating ‘replication fork traps'.
+After DNA replication is completed, the newly synthesized genomes are separated and segregated into the daughter cells.

-An alternative term, the primosomes, is used to describe a subcomplex of the replisome which starts replication of the E. Coli chromosome, as well as some phages and plasmids.
-It contains 6 proteins including helicases and primases, and catalyzes the movement of the replication form by unwinding and primer synthesis.
-The motor protein helicases, use ATP to move along the ds-DNA backbone, unraveling it as it proceeds.
-The human genome has genes for 64 RNA and 31 DNA helicases (about 1% of eukaryotic genes).
+An alternative term, the primosome, is used to describe a subcomplex of the replisome that initiates replication of the E. coli chromosome, as well as some phages and plasmids.
+It contains six proteins, including helicases and primases, and catalyzes the movement of the replication fork by unwinding and synthesizing primers.
+The motor protein helicases use ATP to move along the ds-DNA backbone, unraveling it as it proceeds.
+The human genome contains genes for 64 RNA and 31 DNA helicases, accounting for approximately 1% of eukaryotic genes.

 Primase and Polymerase activities